nim-lang/Nim/docstyle.rst

 ------------------

 * Authors should document anything that is exported.
-* Within documentation for a procedure, a period (`.`) should follow each sentence in a comment block if there is more than one sentence in that block; otherwise, no period should be used.
-In other sections, complete sentences should have periods.
-Sentence fragments should have none.
+* Within documentation for a procedure, a period (`.`) should follow each sentence (or sentence fragment) in a comment block.
+The documentation may be limited to one sentence fragment, but if multiple sentences are within the procedure documentation, each should be complete and in present tense.
 * Documentation is parsed as ReStructuredText (RST).
 * Inline code should be surrounded by double tick marks ("``` `` ```").
 If you would like a character to immediately follow inline code (e.g., "``int8``s are great!"), escape the following character with a backslash (``\``).
 The preceding is typed as ``` ``int8``\s are great!```.